logo elektroda

 He showed this in his first material, after whose publication he was met with a wave of criticism in the comments, accusing him of not being able to work on aerospace parts without FAA (Federal Aviation Administration) certification.

 Noteworthy are the close-up photos of the electronics, where you can see what quality components are used in aviation, what the PCB looks like and how the author approached the purchase of parts (although he is not a certified Cessna electronics service technician, it is not everyone's cup of tea to buy a stabiliser for tens or hundreds of zloty).
 Also of interest is the damage on the board, including the burnt out laminate and how it was repaired (not sure if it complies or not with FAA standards).
-It looks as if the integrated voltage regulator failed then the resistor acted as a fuse, but this is only one possible scenario.
+It looks as if the integrated voltage regulator failed, then a resistor acted as a fuse, but this is only one possible scenario.

-Alex debunked the myth surrounding allegations of working on aircraft electronics, explaining in the second video that anyone can physically repair such a board (even the aircraft owner), but the board absolutely cannot return to the aircraft until it has been inspected, tested and approved (signed off) by an FAA/EASA certified repairer or technician.
+Alex dispelled the myth surrounding allegations of working on aircraft electronics, explaining in the second video that anyone can physically repair such a board (even the aircraft owner), but the board absolutely cannot return to the aircraft until it has been inspected, tested and approved (signed off) by an FAA/EASA certified repairer or technician.
 This is the ultimate legal responsibility.

 Alex completed the repair of the second component (resistor and voltage stabiliser), taking meticulous measurements, and then sent the board back to the customer, who is required to have it air certified.